Join us Wednesday, April 10th for our SSP Open House. Click here to RSVP.

 The training program begins the first week in September and runs for one full year.
 There is usually an orientation meeting held before the start of the program.

-The weekly consultation group is scheduled in advance and meets at The Psychotherapy Institute.
+The monthly consultation group is scheduled in advance and meets at The Psychotherapy Institute.
 You and your individual consultant will agree upon a time for your weekly meetings at the consultant’s office.
 The seminars are held monthly on Saturday mornings, normally the second Saturday of the month and take place at TPI.

 In terms of time, you may need to adjust your work schedule for the individual consultation and for your supervision of therapists if you are not already supervising.
 In terms of work quality, participants find that the learning process clarifies and deepens their other clinical work and professional identities.